 As you look around for the ideal money education books for Pre-K students, you will face a vast assortment of options.
-You can build a classroom library with books that teach both money concepts and responsibility, helping to build up your students’ financial confidence.
+You can build a classroom library with books that teach money concepts and responsibility, helping build up your students’ financial confidence.
 Some of the top book topics include:

 - Books with facts about money, how to earn cash, and even introducing investing and interest (in kid-friendly terms and themes).